WolfTech-Innovations/cybr/README.md

 ---

-**Note**: Cybr is not affiliated with or endorsed by Debian, GNOME, Phosh, Liquorix, Valve, Discord, or any upstream projects.
+**Note**: Cybr K9 is not affiliated with or endorsed by Debian, X.Org, or any upstream projects.
 All trademarks belong to their respective owners.
-Steam and the Steam logo are trademarks of Valve Corporation.

-**Made for the mobile gaming community**
+**Made with ❤️ for the Linux desktop community**